aminKMT/GIS_Port/content/post/markdown-syntax.md

 HRGC and then measuring the distance between the HRGC and the intersection/Crossing [[Fig. 2](#Fig.2)].
 To estimate these distances GIS network analysis conducted by using the [ArcGIS Network Analyst extension](https://desktop.arcgis.com/en/arcmap/latest/extensions/network-analyst/what-is-network-analyst-.htm).

 <a name="Fig.2"></a>
-Figure 2: Finding the Nearest road intersection and crossing along road and railroad <a name="Fig.2"></a>
+Figure 2: Finding the nearest road intersection and crossing along road and railroad <a name="Fig.2"></a>
 [<img src="/images/IIFig2.jpg" alt="drawing" width="700"/>](/images/IIFig2.jpg)